ngxCoder/ngxCoder-Blog-Theme/README.md

-# Edition
+# ngxCoder Theme

-The newsletter theme for [Ghost](http://github.com/tryghost/ghost/).
-This is the latest development version of Edition!
-If you're just looking to download the latest release, download the theme [here](https://github.com/TryGhost/Edition/archive/refs/heads/master.zip).

-&nbsp;
+This theme was forked from Edition, the newsletter theme for [Ghost](http://github.com/tryghost/ghost/).

 # Development